 If you would like to support WhiskyReviews.net, you can make a small donation via Paypal using the button below.
 Any donations are greatly received and help to keep the website going…

 Probably the most mispronounced distillery in Scotland, Auchroisk (orth-rusk) means ‘shallow ford across the red stream’.
-Founded by blenders Justerini and Brooks, who sought to secure a reliable supply of malt whisky for their J&B blends, the distilleries location was chosen for it’s access to fresh water in the shape of Dorie’s Well.
-The well’s water was used to produce a test batch of spirit at the Glen Spey distillery in nearby Rothes and was approved, after no doubt rigorous testing, as suitable for whisky production.
+Founded by blenders Justerini and Brooks, who sought to secure a reliable supply of malt whisky for their J&B blends, the distillery’s location was chosen for its access to fresh water from Dorie’s Well.
+The well’s water was used to produce a test batch of spirit at the Glen Spey distillery in nearby Rothes and was approved, after rigorous testing, as suitable for production.
 Construction began in 1972, with the first spirit run taking place in 1975.